Recreation Programs

 Please bring water with you to each class.
 Yoga mats and blocks are provided.
 You are welcome to bring personal bolsters to elevate seated posture or blankets for your savasana comfort.

-Register for Chair Yoga
+Register for Tuesday mornings

 This 60 minute class is a fully body workout with upper body, lower body and core work, and is meant for all levels.